How Melania chooses hats to hide what she doesn’t want you to see

 Usually, so much thought goes into planning outfits for official visits, you can expect some kind of messaging within the specific choices of designer, colour, style, etc. But what is it exactly that Melania is trying to say?

 “It’s interesting that she’s chosen to wear prominent European couture,” notes the fashion historian Dr Kate Strasdin of Falmouth University – not least when Europe keeps being sent to the naughty step by JD Vance.
 Most likely, it’s a homage to Jackie Kennedy, who had a penchant for French couture, particularly Dior.
 Indeed, Melania has long admitted that the OG icon of First Ladies is her style crush.
-And it’s easy to see Jackie’s influence – say what you like about Melania, but she is undoubtedly the most sleek and stylish of any of the presidents’ wives to follow her.
+In fact, the dress she wore to the state banquet, a bold yellow, off-the-shoulder column gown, was designed by Carolina Herrera, another of Jackie's favourite designers.
+It’s easy to see Jackie’s influence – say what you like about Melania, but she is undoubtedly the most sleek and stylish of any of the presidents’ wives to follow her.

 It’s also interesting to note, adds Strasdin, that the Dior skirt suit has a military aesthetic, “with the suit’s button placement running down both sides from the shoulder to below the waist – there's a strength to the outfit, and maybe a sense of an embattled first lady under fire.”